 ASML assesses the syndicate's capital requirements through a rigorous process of risk identification and quantification using an internal capital model at a 1:200 year confidence level.
 The model is based on Solvency II regulatory requirements and has been approved by Lloyd's.
-The ultimate Solvency Capital Requirement ("SCR") is subject to an uplift determined by the Lloyd's Franchise Board based on their assessment of the economic capital requirements for the Lloyd's market in total.
+The ultimate Solvency Capital Requirement ("SCR") is subject to an uplift determined by Lloyd's based on its assessment of the economic capital requirements for the Lloyd's market in total.
 The SCR together with the Lloyds' uplift is referred to as the Economic Capital Assessment ("ECA").
-The ECA for the 2019 underwriting year was set at 56% of capacity (excluding capacity for syndicates 1971 and 6133).
+The ECA for the 2019 underwriting year was set at 56% of capacity and for the 2020 underwriting year is 78% of capacity (excluding capacity for syndicates 1971 and 6133).